Thurston norms, $L^2$-norms, geodesic laminations, and Lipschitz maps: Introduction

 \section{Introduction}

-By Mostow's rigidity theorem, the geometric invariants of a finite-volume hyperbolic $3$-manifold $M$ are determined by the topology of $M$.
-Effective geometrization attempts to clarify the quantitative relationship between the geometric and topological invariants of $M$.
-We assume that $M$ is a closed hyperbolic $3$-manifold and $N$ is a finite-volume cusped hyperbolic $3$-manifold unless stated otherwise.
+By Mostow's rigidity theorem, the geometric invariants of a closed hyperbolic $3$-manifold $M$ are determined by the topology of $M$.
+Effective geometrization attempts to clarify the quantitative relationship between the geometric and topological invariants.
 There are two norms on the cohomology $H^1(M; \R)$, the topological Thurston norm and the geometric $L^2$-norm.
-For more background and history on the relationship between the $L^2$-norm and the Thurston norm we refer to \cite{hansHarmonicForms}.
+For more background and history on the relationship between the two norms, we refer to \cite{hansHarmonicForms}.
 Brock and Dunfield \cite{bdNorms} prove the following inequality:

-where $\inj$ is the injectivity radius.
-They construct a sequence of closed hyperbolic $3$-manifolds $M_j$ from the Dehn filling of the complement of the link $L14n21792$, and conjecture after [\citenum{bdNorms}, Theorem 1.4] that
+where $\inj(M)$ is the injectivity radius of $M$.
+They construct a sequence of closed hyperbolic $3$-manifolds $M_j$ with uniformly bounded volume (from Dehn filling on a link complement), and prove in [\citenum{bdNorms}, Theorem 1.4] that